VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Related Work

 Qwen-Audio and Qwen-Omni series \citep{chu2023qwen,chu2024qwen2,xu2025qwen2,xu2025qwen3} progressively enhance cross-modal alignment and modeling efficiency.
 Qwen-Audio establishes robust audio-text alignment, Qwen-Audio2 improves encoding efficiency via multi-scale feature fusion, and the latest Qwen-Omni models introduce dual-core Thinker-Talker architectures and multi-codebook pretraining, achieving low-latency bilingual dialogue.

 StepAudio models \citep{huang2025step,wu2025step2} focus on tightly coupling recognition and synthesis.
-StepAudio integrates a dual-codebook tokenizer and achieves a remarkably low WER, while StepAudio2 advances to a fully E2E design with fixed text-speech token alignment and Chain-of-Thought reasoning, improving fine-grained paralinguistic understanding.
+StepAudio integrates a dual-codebook tokenizer and achieves a remarkably low WER, while Step-Audio 2 mini advances to a fully E2E design with fixed text-speech token alignment and Chain-of-Thought reasoning, improving fine-grained paralinguistic understanding.

 Baichuan-Audio \citep{li2025baichuan} employs hierarchical RVQ discretization and dual audio heads to balance acoustic and linguistic objectives, enabling real-time bilingual communication.
-GLM4-Voice \citep{zeng2024glm} introduces a three-module structure (Tokenizer-Backbone-Decoder) supporting emotion and dialect modeling.
+GLM-4-Voice \citep{zeng2024glm} introduces a three-module structure (Tokenizer-Backbone-Decoder) supporting emotion and dialect modeling.
 Kimi-Audio \citep{ding2025kimi} fuses continuous acoustic and discrete semantic tokens in a dual-head architecture, achieving low-latency, high-fidelity streaming generation.